-max-recursion-depth Sets the maximum number of levels of recursion that are permitted at any one time while servicing a recursive query.
+- max-recursion-depth Sets the maximum number of levels of recursion that are permitted at any one time while servicing a recursive query.
 Resolving a name may require looking up a name server address, which in turn requires resolving another name, etc; if the number of indirections exceeds this value, the recursive query is terminated and returns SERVFAIL.
-The default is 7.

-max-recursion-queries Sets the maximum number of iterative queries that may be sent while servicing a recursive query.
+The default is 7. - max-recursion-queries Sets the maximum number of iterative queries that may be sent while servicing a recursive query.
 If more queries are sent, the recursive query is terminated and returns SERV-FAIL.
-The default is 50.

-notify-delay The delay, in seconds, between sending sets of notify messages for a zone.
+Queries to look up top level comains such as "com" and "net" and the DNS root zone are exempt from this limitation.
+The default is 75. - notify-delay The delay, in seconds, between sending sets of notify messages for a zone.
 The default is five (5) seconds.